gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>In what areas do you think this person has shown the most growth and improvement
-since the last review?</p>
+In what areas do you think this person has shown the most growth and improvement since the last review?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>